 - Resin cement.

-For this type of dental cement, they should be classified according to their chemical composition and clinical application:
+Dental cements can be classified according to their chemical composition and clinical application:

 We hope this post has been of great help to you.
-For more information you can take a look at our next post where we will go into more detail about the types of dental cements: English Blog.
+For more information you can take a look at our next posts where we will go into more detail about the types of dental cements: English Blog.